minaerfan/TelePhish/src/README.md

-# TelePhish – Source Code
+# Propagation-based Phishing Detection at Telegram – Source Code

 This directory contains the source code used for propagation-based phishing detection experiments.
 The code is designed to work with the **TelePhish dataset**, which is stored separately due to its size.